Kovach

 St Stephans Byzantine Church in Dunbar Township

 The oldest son stayed behind until his teens before joining them.
 They had 13 children, including two who died as infants.
 My Mom was the 12th child.
 Her mother died after giving birth to their last son, George, in 1929.
+My mother told me her death was due to infection (sepsis), likely due to poor medical care.

 Click to reveal Kovach Descendants